-The Health Center is operated in cooperation with Riverside Medical Clinic, who provides staffing and insurance billing services.
+The Health Center is operated in cooperation with Riverside Medical Clinic, that provides staffing and insurance billing services.
 In addition to accepting student health insurance (UnitedHealthcare Student Resources) provided through California Baptist University, most PPO insurances and HMO insurances (that name Riverside Medical Clinic as their primary medical group) are accepted at the Health Center.
 Kaiser Permanente Health Plans are not accepted at the Student Health Center.
-The Health Center has reasonable walkin rates for all CBU community members beginning at \$23.
+The Health Center has reasonable walk-in rates for all CBU community members beginning at \$23.
 For students, faculty, and staff needing ongoing care and prescriptions for pre-existing conditions, it is recommended they visit their primary care physician.

-The Health Center, located at 3510 Adams Street, is typically open while classes are in session, Monday - Friday from 8:30 am - 5 pm.
+The Health Center, located at 3510 Adams Street, is typically open while classes are in session, Monday - Friday from 8:30 am - 5:30 p.m.
 Call 951.321.6520 to schedule an appointment.
+Appointments are required for all routine well- and/or preventative-services visits.
 Walk-ins are welcome.